KyonghoGong-97/2022-ASU-FSE100/README.md

 ---

 ### 👤 My Contributions
 As part of a collaborative team project, I contributed significantly to the development and design of the game.
 My specific contributions include:

 - **Stacking Game**: Led the development of the game mechanics, including object physics and collision handling.
 - **Tracing Game**: Played a major role in coding the game logic for precision-based tracing activities.
 - **Rhythm Game**: Provided support and assistance in developing the timing mechanics and overall functionality.
-- **General Coding**: Implemented additional features, including the **information**, **exit**, and **contact** sections of the game.
+- **General Coding**: Implemented additional features, such as **information**, **exit**, and **contact** sections of the game.
 - **Design**: Designed the user interface and overall aesthetic for a cohesive and engaging user experience.
 - **Report Writing**: Authored the project report, documenting objectives, methodologies, and outcomes.